EarthScope/ispaq/README.md

   -M METRICS, --metrics METRICS    single Metrics alias as defined in preference file, or one or
                                    more metrics names in a comma-separated list, required -S STATIONS, --stations STATIONS
-                                   single Stations_SNCLs alias as defined in preference file, or one or more SNCL[Q] in a comma-separted list, required
+                                   single Station_SNCLs alias as defined in preference file, or one or more SNCL[Q] in a comma-separated list, required.
-                                   note: use of quotation marks may be required when wildcarding on the command line
+                                   notes: SNCL[Q] refers to Station.Network.Channel.Location.(optional)Quality.
-  --starttime STARTTIME            starttime in ObsPy UTCDateTime format, required for webservice requests
-                                   and defaults to earliest data file for local data
+                                          If using wildcarding, enclose in quotation marks --starttime STARTTIME            starttime in ObsPy UTCDateTime format, required for webservice requests and defaults to earliest data file for local data.
-                                   examples: YYYY-MM-DD, YYYYMMDD, YYYY-DDD, YYYYDDD[THH:MM:SS] --endtime ENDTIME                endtime in ObsPy UTCDateTime format, default=starttime + 1 day; if starttime is also not specified then it defaults to the latest data file for local data
+                                   examples: YYYY-MM-DD, YYYYMMDD, YYYY-DDD, YYYYDDD[THH:MM:SS] --endtime ENDTIME                endtime in ObsPy UTCDateTime format, default=starttime + 1 day; if starttime is also not specified then it defaults to the latest data file for local data.
                                    examples: YYYY-MM-DD, YYYYMMDD, YYYY-DDD, YYYYDDD[THH:MM:SS]

 optional arguments for overriding preference file entries: